aronical/BerlinAreasDashboard/README.md

 I used Github Actions for building a CD pipeline.
 [Here](https://github.com/aronical/BerlinAreasDashboard/blob/main/docs/CD_Success.png) is the successful run.

-The pipeline for the continoues delivery can be found in [here](https://github.com/aronical/BerlinAreasDashboard/blob/main/.github/workflows/python-app.yml).
+The pipeline for the continuous delivery can be found in [here](https://github.com/aronical/BerlinAreasDashboard/blob/main/.github/workflows/python-app.yml).